• Skip to main content

 • Claire Ogden, co-organer

-This gathering was completely run on volunteer energy, from the organisation to the hosting, to the food preparation and workshop facilitation.
-Organisers and participants gifted their time, energy and passion to the event.
-Powerful connections were made and transformative conversations took place, while honouring the pain of the recent bushfires.
+The convergence was completely run on volunteer energy, from the organisation to the hosting, to the food preparation and workshop facilitation.
+Organisers and participants gifted their time, energy and passion into the event.
+Powerful connections were made and transformative conversations took place, while honouring the pain of the bushfires.
 We were blessed with the presence of our First Nations sisters from near and far, and importance of remembering the past and forging new ways into the future.

 • Food preparation in the kitchen by volunteers